gofiber/docs/api/middleware/cors.md

     // Optional.
 Default value "*"
     AllowOrigins string

-    // AllowMethods defines a list methods allowed when accessing the resource.
+    // AllowMethods defines a list of methods allowed when accessing the resource.
     // This is used in response to a preflight request.
     //
     // Optional.
 Default value "GET,POST,HEAD,PUT,DELETE,PATCH"